Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

 Figure~\ref{ising_U2_vs_T_wolff} shows the dependence of $U_2^{(W)}$ on temperature for several lattice size values.
 In the high-temperature phase, the overlap $U_2^{(W)}$ is zero in the thermodynamic limit, since the cluster radius decreases rapidly with increasing temperature.
 In other words, the probability of intersection of two randomly located finite objects $C^{t}$ and $C^{t+n}$ on an infinite lattice tends to zero.

-In the low-temperature phase, the overlap $U_2^{(W)}$ is finite and vanishes at the critical point with an exponent approximately equal to $\beta^{(W)} = 0.428(3)$.
+In the low-temperature phase, the overlap $U_2^{(W)}$ is finite and vanishes at the critical point with an exponent approximately equal to $\mu^{(W)} = 0.428(3)$.
 This exponent is estimated as follows.
-We assume a power law near the critical point $U_2 \sim (T_c - T)^{\beta}$.
+We assume a power law near the critical point, $U_2 \sim (T_c - T)^{\mu}$.
 Taking the logarithm yields a linear relationship, so the slope on the logarithmic plot is the target exponent.
-For each system size $L$, we estimate this slope and then remove the effects of finite size using
+Also for each system size $L$, we estimate the finite-size effects using

-Extrapolating $L \to \infty$ yields a smooth curve whose slope $\beta$ is the final estimate of the exponent.
+Extrapolating to $L \to \infty$ yields a smooth curve whose slope $\psi$ is the final estimate of the exponent.

-However, in the critical region, significant size-dependent effects are observed, which are clearly visible in the plot of the overlap $U_2^{(W)}$ versus energy in Figure ~\ref{fig:wolff-ising-mean}.
-Plotting a graph of $U_2^{(W)}$ versus energy, initially calculated as a function of temperature, is possible due to the relationship between energy and temperature, see figure ~\ref{ising_epsilon_vs_T_wolff}.
+However, in the critical region, significant size-dependent effects are observed, which are clearly visible in the plot of the overlap $U_2^{(W)}$ versus energy in Figure~\ref{fig:wolff-ising-mean}.
+Plotting a graph of $U_2^{(W)}$ versus energy, initially calculated as a function of temperature, is possible due to the relationship between energy and temperature; see Figure~\ref{ising_epsilon_vs_T_wolff}.

 We can gain additional insight into how the overlap value $U_2^{(W)}$ vanishes at the critical point as the lattice size changes.
-Figure ~\ref{fig:wolff-ising-fss} shows the overlap value at the critical temperature $U_2^{(W)}(T_c)$ versus the reciprocal of the lattice size $L$ on a logarithmic scale along both axes for lattice sizes $L=64$, 128, 192, 256, 384, 512, 768, 1024, and 1536.
-Approximating this value with a nearly perfect straight line yields $0.4240(6)$, which is in good agreement with the value $\beta^{(W)}=0.428(3)$ estimated above.
+Figure~\ref{fig:wolff-ising-fss} shows the overlap value at the critical temperature $U_2^{(W)}(T_c)$ versus the reciprocal of the lattice size $L$ on a logarithmic scale along both axes for lattice sizes $L=64$, 128, 192, 256, 384, 512, 768, 1024, and 1536.
+Approximating this value with a nearly perfect straight line yields the exponent $\psi^{(W)}_{Ising}=0.4240(6)$, which is in good agreement with the value $\mu^{(W)}_{Ising}=0.428(3)$ estimated above.

-We have no idea how this exponent might be related to the exponent within the Ising universality class.
-Moreover, this value coincides with the corresponding exponent estimated for the three-state Potts model (see the next subsection).
+We have no clear understanding of how this exponent might be related to the exponents within the Ising universality class.
+Moreover, this value coincides with the corresponding exponent estimated for the three-state Potts and four-state Potts models (see next subsections) within statistical errors.
 It is not yet clear whether this is simply a coincidence or a pattern of cluster overlap.

-Another interesting quantity is the overlap variation, expr.~(\ref{eq:var_overlap}), which is shown in Figure~\ref{fig:wolff-ising-var}.
-This variation vanishes at a critical point in the thermodynamic limit, and its maximum shifts toward lower temperatures.
+Another interesting quantity is the overlap variance, expr.~(\ref{eq:var_overlap}), which is shown in Figure~\ref{fig:wolff-ising-var}.
+This variance vanishes at the critical point in the thermodynamic limit, and its maximum shifts toward lower temperatures.